John Massey, County Judge

 LIBRARY: Hours are: 9:00 a.m. to 5:00 pm.
 Must wear mask to enter building.
 Temperature will be taken upon entry.
 Patrons will sign their name on roster after answering the COVID-19 questionnaire.
 Only 5 people will be allowed in the building at one time.
 Patrons will be allowed 10 minutes to be in the building and must be 6 feet away from patrons and staff.
 One computer will be available for justified purposes only.

-TRANSFER STATION: The Transfer Station will be open Monday, Tuesday, Thursday, and Friday from 7:30 a.m. to 4:00 p.m.
-The Transfer Station will be closed on Wednesdays.
+TRANSFER STATION: Effective MONDAY, JULY 27, 2020, the Transfer Station will be returning to normal business hours of operation.
+They will be open Monday-Friday from 7:00 a.m. to 4:00 p.m.
 Open 1st and 3rd Saturday of each month from 8:00 am. to Noon except on holidays.

 The County Judge is the county's chief administrative officer.
 He presides over the Quorum Court, however does not carry a vote within the court he only has the power of veto.
 The budget for the county is prepared by a committee which is appointed by the County Judge.
 When the budget is put to vote with the Quorum Court it has to pass by a 2/3 vote.